ctu-geoforall-lab/osmclcplus/README.md

 ## Translation tables
 Three translation tables are available.

-The translation of OSM polygon elements into LULC classes is contained in the table:
+The translation of OSM area elements into LULC classes is contained in the table:

 ``translation-tables/osm_polygon_to_lulc.csv``